Testing Blood Sugar for People with Diabetes 2017-18 Edition

 How should doctors test blood sugar?Doctors should regularly order the "A1c" blood test for you.
 The A1c test measures your average blood sugar level over the past 2 to 3 months.
 Your doctor could also teach you how to check your blood sugar at home using a small meter.

 Talk with your doctor and health plan to find out about what other services are available.
 Many health plans offer additional support and resources for patients with diabetes.
 These additional services may be educational materials (online and in print), classes or support groups, home blood sugar testing, or phone counseling.

-The scores are based on information from PPO member administrative records in 2012.
+The scores are based on information from at least 30 health plan member administrative records in 2016.
 Some plans also use patient medical records which are often more complete and result in higher scores.
 Plans that decide not to use medical records are likely to have lower scores.